lauren-esser/lauren-esser.github.io/_posts/2020-11-20-your_introductory_guide_to_sql.markdown

 ---
 layout: post
-title:      "Your Introductory Guide to SQL "
+title:      "Your Introductory Guide to Pandas SQL "
 date:       2020-11-20 13:29:29 -0500
 permalink:  your_introductory_guide_to_sql
 ---